 Healthy, keto and low carb Greek yogurt pancakes are made with coconut flour.
 They are easy to make, fluffy and so delicious!

 I love adding Greek yogurt to batters.
-It adds wonderful creaminess and also increases the protein content of baked goods.
-It’s great in cakes too.
+It’s healthy, and it adds wonderful creaminess and also increases the protein content of baked goods.
+It’s great in cakes too!
 This almond flour yogurt cake, for example, is wonderful.